c-cube/calculon/README.md

 let plugin_hello = Plugin.of_cmd cmd_hello
 ```

+Basic plugins are stateless, built from one or more commands with `Plugin.of_cmd`
+and `Plugin.of_cmds`.
+Other plugins can be stateful (typically, they can have some persistent
+state, or more "custom" schemes).
+The constructor `Plugin.stateful` is used to make such plugins.
+All the persistent state is stored in a single json file.

-See the existing plugins in `Factoids` and `Social` to see how to implement
+See for instance the existing plugins `Plugin_factoids` and `Plugin_movie`
-stateful plugins that store their data on disk.
+to see how to use `Plugin.stateful`.